upstreamFoam: an OpenFOAM-based solver for heterogeneous porous media at different scales: Numerical Results

 Our last experiment presents a qualitative study of the \textit{upstreamFoam} approximation for a case with capillary pressure and more realistic relative permeability curves by comparing our numerical results to the \textit{impesFoam} solution at equivalent conditions.
 We consider the same two-phase flow in the 3D core geometry and set the Brooks and Corey model for relative permeability with $n=2$ and $k_{r,i(\max)}=1$ for both phases.
 The Brooks and Corey model for the capillary pressure with $\beta=0.5$ and $p_{c,0}=10$\,Pa is chosen.

 Figure \ref{fig:plug_sat_BC_2} shows that the simulations performed with \textit{upstreamFoam} and \textit{impesFoam} develop similar saturation profiles.
+The computational times required by \textit{upstreamFoam} and \textit{impesFoam} were 5.99\,h and 2.29\,h, respectively.
+Again, it is important to highlight that despite the \textit{impesFoam} having a significantly lower computational cost, it presents a very limited number of applications when compared to \textit{upstreamFoam}.
 The same time step Coats restriction has been set for both solvers, which presented similar time step histories, as reported in Fig. \ref{fig:plug_time_step}.
 We remark that the restricted time step sizes presented are close related to the capillary effects, that in this case are are not too strong due to the choice of $p_{c,0}$.
 Other temporal discretizations, such as implicit treatments, can be considered to overcome such limitations.